Lea Bridge: Local area

 There are few crossing points for the Lea Marshes.
 The nearest major river crossing to the south is at Hackney Wick and to the north at Tottenham Hale.

-The area contains large amounts of open space, dominated by Millfields recreation grounds, one of the largest parks in Hackney and recently awarded a Green Flag, to mark the high standard of the park environment and its maintenance.
-Along the southern border of the park is the site of what was once a coal-fired Millfields power station, now used as a sub-station, on the London Ring, and recently upgraded.
+The area contains large amounts of open space, dominated by the Millfields recreation grounds, one of the largest parks in Hackney, which in 2023 was awarded the Green Flag Award to mark the high standard of the park environment and its maintenance.
+Along the southern border of the park sits the former coal-fired Millfields power station, now used as electrical sub-stations on the London Ring, and recently upgraded.
 This was built in 1901, well before the creation of the National Grid in 1938, a period when power had to be generated near to the consumer.
 It provided electric street lighting throughout the then Metropolitan Borough of Hackney.

 Lea Bridge gives ready access to the lower reaches of the extensive Lee Valley Park, which stretches for about 42 km on both banks of the river.
-Next to the south side of the bridge is a pub, the "Princess of Wales" and a Grade *II listed Victorian Old School Room, built in 1862, for the education of the children of those who lived by a now built over dock - the former schoolhouse is now restored and occupied by a Buddhist Order.
+Next to the south side of the bridge is a pub, the "Princess of Wales" and a Grade *II listed Victorian Old Schoolhouse, built in 1841, which provided free education for the children of "transient boatmen and bargees", now flats.
 To the south are the Hackney Marshes, and beyond Leyton Marsh to the north are the Walthamstow Marshes and Nature Reserve.
-Also to the South is the former Olympic Park, now called the Queen Elizabeth Olympic Park.
+Also to the south is the Queen Elizabeth Olympic Park, site of the 2012 Olympic Games.

 Below the bridge, the river flows over the Middlesex Filter Beds Weir, marking the boundary with Leyton and providing the supply for the former East London Waterworks Company.
 The old Middlesex Filter Beds have been converted into a nature reserve, and on the Leyton side the corresponding Essex Filter Beds are now a reserve for birds.
 The Lee Navigation continues south in an artificial channel known as 'Hackney Cut', to the next lock at Old Ford (about 1.7 miles), where the natural channel rejoins the Navigation after its 2 mi meander towards Leyton.

 To the North of the river is an ice rink, which got a planning application granted (in October 2020) to demolish and replace with a double pad ice rink and other leisure facilities.
 There is also Oxbow Island, created by the meandering of the river, along the north bank, which is one of the remaining areas of wild land and wildlife in the area and is the responsibility of the Canal & River Trust.